THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 2. in Biblical Greek, a garment let down

-Now it’s important to note that apparel (Greek: katastole) is actually a compound word comprised of a preposition (kata) and a noun (stole).
+It’s important to note that apparel (Greek: katastole) is actually a compound word comprised of a preposition (kata) and a noun (stole).
 Kata simply refers to something that is “let down” or “lowered”, like a garment lowered from the shoulders, while stole was a floor-length robe worn by many ancient Romans.
 Notice:

 Strong’s #2596 (kata)